trentmillar/awesome-repository-template/README.md

    - :smile: - execute `git add . && git commit -m "updating readme with steps" && git push` (or however you commit changes)
    - :sob: - execute `git checkout -- .` to revert everything and try again.

-Note, the *.gitignore* will exclude the DELETEME files when committing changes but I suggest you delete them after you are done,  they are useless once you commit these changes.
+Note, the **DELETEME** files are useless after you are done.
+I suggest you remove them from your repo using `git rm`

+## Test it out

+Go to *issues* in this repository on Github and create a new issue.
+You will see one of the templates in action.

 ## Includes
 - [Sentiment Bot](https://github.com/behaviorbot/sentiment-bot)